DMTF/Redfish-Service-Validator/README.md

     python3 RedfishServiceValidator.py -c config/config.ini (-v) (--verbose_checks) (--debug_logging)

-Alternatively, all of these options are available through the command line. __A configuration file overrides most options specified in the command line, such that -c should not be specified.__  In order to review these options, please run the command:
+Alternatively, all of these options are available through the command line.  __You may choose to overwrite some config entries through the command line__  In order to review these options, please run the command:

     python3 RedfishServiceValidator.py -h (-v) (--verbose_checks) (--debug_logging)